 The unique and colorful six-line wrasse is one of the most popular reef safe fish in the hobby, and for good reason too.
 They go by a few different names, with the notable ones being; Six Stripe Wrasse, Six Striped Wrasse, Striped Wrasse, and the scientific name is Pseudocheilinus Hexataenia.

-It is extremely tough to argue a negative case against the Six-line Wrasse when you look at their incredible neon blue bodies, accompanied by beautiful orange stripes seeping across their bodies.
+It is extremely tough to argue a negative case against owning a six line wrasse when you look at their incredible neon blue bodies, accompanied by beautiful orange stripes seeping across their bodies.
 What is potentially the most striking feature to the fish, however, could be the piercing red eyes, with two white stripes running across them.

 Main reasons for their huge popularity is their obvious beauty, which is showcased in the distinctive array of bright colors and patterns.
-Despite having somewhat of a reputation, most six-lines are peaceful and mild mannered.
+Despite having somewhat of a reputation, most six line wrasses are peaceful and mild mannered.

 Their behavior and comparitively low maintenance makes them a great choice for beginner hobbyists looking into a saltwater challenge.
-Now, without further ado, let's take a look at how you can successfully set up a six-line wrasse tank and also care for these unique saltwater fish, with our ultimate six line wrasse care guide.
+Now, without further ado, let's take a look at how you can successfully set up a six line wrasse tank and also care for these unique saltwater fish, with our ultimate six line wrasse care guide.

 Whenever you purchase a new fish, and, or fish tank, before doing anything else, you must cycle the tank correctly, ensuring that you are meeting your fish's demands.
 Therefore, let's assume you have completed the nitrogen cycle for your saltwater fish tank, now we need to set it up for your six line wrasse!